 The frightening part of influencer marketing is that you’re associating your brand with someone else’s personal brand.
-If that person experiences lapses in judgement, it could reflect badly on your business.
-Therefore it can be hazardous to partner with dangerously eccentric influencers unless, of course, your brand itself carries with it unconventional undertones.
+If that person experiences lapses in judgment, it could reflect badly on your business.
+Therefore it can be hazardous to partner with dangerously eccentric influencers unless of course, your brand itself carries with it unconventional undertones.

 4) Focus on the Right Digital Metrics

-Attaining an excellent influencer to brand fit is akin to having an uncountable number of well-travelled individuals suggesting your brand to their friends.
-In marketing, nothing is more formidable than positive word of mouth from an individual’s friend.
+Attaining an excellent influencer to brand fit is akin to having an uncountable number of well-traveled individuals suggesting your brand to their friends.
+In marketing, nothing is more formidable than positive word of mouth from a potential customer’s friend.
 That’s exactly what we strive for here at Gulf Reps—selecting travel influencers that might as well as be talking to their childhood friends.
 Because their suggestions always fall on attentive ears.
 We only work with a handful of the most successful travel influencers who have a proven ability to drive value to our clients.